lag47/plclub-web/posts/coq_rewriting.markdown

 Note that some of these rewrites would not have worked previously.

-In general, you can just declare the relation to be an equivalence relation in order to get all the benefits of the constituent properties without declaring them separately.
+In general, you can declare the relation to be an equivalence relation in order to get all the benefits of the constituent properties without declaring them separately.

 ```coq
 Instance equiv_equiv : Equivalence equiv.